smaremanda/add-in-docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 5. Set the breakpoint.

     To set the breakpoint in home.js, choose line 144, which is in the  _textChanged_ function.
 You will see a red dot to the left of the line and a corresponding line in the **Callstack and Breakpoints** (bottom right) pane.
-For other ways to set a breakpoint, see[Inspect running JavaScript with the Debugger](https://msdn.microsoft.com/library/dn255007%28v=vs.85%29.aspx).
+For other ways to set a breakpoint, see [Inspect running JavaScript with the Debugger](https://msdn.microsoft.com/library/dn255007%28v=vs.85%29.aspx).

     ![Debugger with breakpoint in home.js file](../images/e3cbc7ca-8b21-4ebb-b7a1-93e2364f1d16.png)